Cache

 option when running juicefs mount

 .
-Note that the FUSE writeback-cache mode is different from Write Cache in Client, the former is a Kernel implementation, while the latter happens in the JuiceFS Client, read the corresponding section to learn their intended scenarios.
+Note that the FUSE writeback-cache mode is different from Write Cache in Client, the former is a kernel implementation aiming to improve performance for small random writes or small appends, while the latter happens within the JuiceFS Client, which is mainly used when in need of creating a large amount of small files in a short period of time.

 Read Cache in Client